aig-upf/universal-pddl-parser-multiagent/README.md

 * <a name="ref-furelos-mthesis">Furelos-Blanco, D. (2017).</a> [_Resolution of Concurrent Planning Problems using Classical Planning_](http://hdl.handle.net/10230/33107).
 Master Thesis.

 * <a name="ref-furelos-jonsson-dmap">Furelos-Blanco, D., Jonsson, A. (2018).</a> [_Solving Concurrent Multiagent Planning using Classical Planning_](http://icaps18.icaps-conference.org/fileadmin/alg/conferences/icaps18/workshops/workshop03/docs/dmap18-proceedings.pdf).
 ICAPS Proceedings of the 6th Workshop on Distributed and Multi-Agent Planning (DMAP-2018), 8-16.

+* <a name="ref-furelos-jonsson-aaai">Furelos-Blanco, D., Jonsson, A. (2019).</a> _Solving Multiagent Planning Problems with Concurrent Conditional Effects_.
+Proceedings of the 33rd AAAI Conference on Artificial Intelligence (AAAI-19), _To appear_.